hirzi/LSD/README.md

 	# Column 3 lists the coverages for the population.
 	pop_data <- raw_data$V3

-	# Consider if you want to apply a max depth filter (e.g. for better visualisation)
+	# Consider if you want to apply a max depth filter
 	max_depth <- 500
 	pop_data_filtered <- pop_data[pop_data <= max_depth]